 - Electromagnetic fields

 The Childhood & Environment programme has as main objective to evaluate the role of these exposures in intrauterine and postnatal development including:

 - The maturation of the neurobehavioral system of children

 - Respiratory health

-Within the Child Health programme there is a strong focus on longitudinal birth cohort research.
+Within the Childhood & Environment programme there is a strong focus on longitudinal birth cohort research.
 The INMA - Environment and Childhood Project, a Spanish network of birth cohorts, is a productive structured platform for etiological research on child health, growth and development.
 ISGlobal is also instrumental in the building of a network of birth cohorts in Europe as part of three European projects (ENRIECO, CHICOS, and LIFECYCLE), resulting in a framework for data sharing and harmonization across more than 30 European birth cohorts.
 Further, ISGlobal is a world-leader in neurodevelopment studies with special interest in the study of attention deficit and hyperactivity disorders and autism spectrum disorders.
 The ERC advanced grant BREATHE, granted to Jordi Sunyer, aims to uncover the air pollution effects on ADHD and neurodevelopment, incorporating genetic and neuroimaging information.
-Recently, the Child Health programme has initiated work on the Exposome through the HELIX (Human Early Life Exposome) EC FP7 project (Martine Vrijheid) aiming to move towards a more holistic approach to studying co-existing exposures and their joint effects on child health.
+Recently, the programme has initiated work on the Exposome through the HELIX (Human Early Life Exposome) EC FP7 project (Martine Vrijheid) aiming to move towards a more holistic approach to studying co-existing exposures and their joint effects on child health.